HL7/ebm/input/pagecontent/index.md

 Profiles of <b>Composition Resource</b> include:
 - <b>EvidenceReport</b> is used for a base structure (canonical resource management) for a report combining any number of <b>Citation</b>, <b>Evidence</b>, <b>EvidenceVariable</b>, <b>EvidenceReport</b>, and related Resources.
 Profiles of <b>EvidenceReport</b> include:
   - <b>ResearchStudyDataDictionary</b> is used for a code key for variable names in a dataset containing the observations collected in a research study.
-  - <b>M11Report</b> is used for the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH) Clinical Electronic Structured Harmonised Protocol (CeSHarP) M11 Technical Specification.
+  - <b>M11ReportContainer</b> is used for the International Council for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use (ICH) Clinical Electronic Structured Harmonised Protocol (CeSHarP) M11 Technical Specification.
+It references <b>M11ReportSection01</b> through <b>M11ReportSection14</b>.
   - <b>EvidenceReportPackage</b> is used for a base structure to extend the <b>EvidenceReport Profile</b> with optional sections for Summary, Introduction, Discussion, Methods, References, Competing Interests, Acknowledgements, and Appendices.
 Profiles of <b>EvidenceReportPackage</b> include:
     - <b>ComparativeEvidenceReport</b> is used for an evidence report including the study group, exposure, comparator, and findings for any number of outcomes comparing the exposure to the comparator in the study group.
     - <b>ComparativeEvidenceSynthesisReport</b> is used for an evidence report including the intended population, intended exposure, intended comparator, and findings for any number of outcomes comparing the exposure to the comparator with observed study group, observed exposure group, and observed comparator group unique for each outcome.